OPERATION DROUGHT RELIEF! (ODR)

-As part of the Rapid Relief Team’s ongoing commitment to raising funds to support those in need in our community, we rolled out an initiative to assist the drought stricken farmers in NSW and Southern QLD in the 2nd half of 2018.
+As part of the Rapid Relief Team’s ongoing commitment to raising funds to support those in need in our community, we rolled out an initiative to assist the drought-stricken Australian farmers in NSW and Southern QLD throughout the 2nd half of 2018.

 In August 2018, RRT launched the Operation Drought Relief initiative.
 RRT responded to one of Australia’s major environmental crises impacting farmers, their families and their livestock in New South Wales, Victoria and Queensland.